Analysis | Kayleigh McEnany’s bogus excuse for a lack of coronavirus transparency

 Q: Alyssa said you were planning to put out the number of staffers infected with covid-19.
 Do you know the number?MCENANY: No, there are privacy concerns we take very seriously safeguarding the information of the personnel here in the White House.
 So that’s basically where we stand right now.

-Here’s the thing, though: Stating a raw number wouldn’t in any way jeopardize the health privacy of White House staff, because it wouldn’t include any details about who had come down with it.
+Here’s the thing, though: Stating a raw number wouldn’t in any way jeopardize the health privacy of White House staff, because it wouldn’t include any details about who had contracted the coronavirus.
 And beyond that, health law experts said there is no legal reason to avoid disclosing such a number.

 “If they said 12 people tested positive, there’s no way that you or anyone else could figure out who those 12 people are,” said Kirk Nahra, a privacy expert at the law firm WilmerHale.
 “So there’s no privacy issue in that.
 Privacy rules are generally about personally identifiable information.”